If you have news that you would like share, submit articles, pictures, and ideas to [email protected].

 For many the choice is simple: netting is the winner.
 There will always be some who disagree, but support for expanded netting is quickly growing.

 Few people would correctly guess the most deadly animal in the United States.
 While most people would anticipate a venomous spider or a massive shark with razor-sharp teeth poses the greatest risk to humans, in fact a small bee does the most damage.

-Each year an estimated 100 deaths are caused by being stings, and this number is likely underreported since many bee stings are attributed to heart attacks, sunstroke, and other complications.
+Each year an estimated 100 deaths are caused by bee stings, and this number is likely underreported since many bee stings are attributed to heart attacks, sunstroke, and other complications.